The Most Powerful SEO Strategy “SEO Experts” Don’t Know About: The Geo Grid

 Geo-grids do not involve any manipulation of search results or link schemes; they simply provide insights based on existing search data.

-There’s a Common Practice in SEO Called Local Service Pages
+There’s a Common Practice in SEO Called Location Service Pagespages based on the communities you serve.

 The ideal being that Google will crawl your site, find location specific keywords, and amplify your presence based off of them.

-There’s a catch.
+However, there’s a catch.

 It’s not the geo-tagging that shows Google someone is local to their community – it’s local content and local relationships corroborated across many channels

-Geo-Tagging Only Works With Proof of Real Relationships
+Geo-Tagging Only Works with Proof of Real Relationships

 My friends at Isaacs and Isaacs, a law firm in Kentucky, used to practice an insane amount of geo-tagging by having local service pages in every town they serviced.